 - A safe place to provide support and advocate together on issues that impact us most.

-SOLID is a naloxone distribution site: if you or someone you know is at risk of overdose, 20 minute drop-in trainings are Wednesdays 10-12 and 1-3pm.
+SOLID is a naloxone distribution site: if you or someone you know is at risk of overdose, 20 minute drop-in trainings are now Mondays 10am.
 Email firstname.lastname@example.org to book a training for a larger group, or to let us know you’re dropping in.

 Six months ago, the Province declared a public health emergency – we demand immediate, local emergency responses.
 Working on an application for a federal exemption for supervised consumption services is NOT an emergency response – an emergency response MUST be the IMMEDIATE creation of SCS services. [read the full demands and recommendations here]

 Interim responses are required in Victoria NOW.
 These must include:

 1. Access to widespread Opiate Substitution Therapy (OST) dispensing, including prescription heroin through HR sites and community health clinics.